tsungtingdu/hackmd_clone_react/README.md

 * ✅ user can edit a post
 * ✅ user can delete a post
 * ✅ user can see all posts that he/she created, with differnt sorting choices and layouts
+* ✅ post can be auto saved when editing

 ### In progress
 * ◽️ user can publish a post and share with non-login user